LeslieDancey/fme-server-FULL/scheduling.md

 To force this workspace to fail, we’ll deliberately set an incorrect parameter.
 Locate the Source File parameter and click Specify A Location.
 In the location field enter g:\invalidpath.shp.
 As this file does not exist it will cause the workspace to fail when run.

-Under the Notification settings Post to Topic(s) on Failure select the topic schedule_notification
+Under the Notification settings Post to Topic(s) on Failure select the topic schedule_notification.

+For the schedule itself, set the Start Date to Immediately and the Repeat to Only Occur Once.
+We’re only testing this so there’s no need to set up a repeating one.

+**4. Accept Schedule**

+Click OK to create the schedule, which should run immediately.
+The job will fail – as will be confirmed on the Jobs page.
+You should shortly afterwards receive an email reporting the error.